Al-Qaeda leader in Yemen killed by US forces, Donald Trump confirms

-The leader of Al-Qaeda's affiliate in Yemen was killed in a US airstrike ordered by Donald Trump, the White House confirmed last night.
+The leader of al-Qaeda's affiliate in Yemen was killed in a US airstrike ordered by Donald Trump, the White House confirmed last night.

-Qassim al-Rimi, who leads Al-Qaeda in the Arabian Peninsula (AQAP), was tracked for several months using aerial surveillance and other intelligence sources before the airstrike was carried out.
+Qassim al-Rimi, who leads al-Qaeda in the Arabian Peninsula (AQAP), was tracked for several months using aerial surveillance and other intelligence sources before the airstrike was carried out.
 The strike was reported last week and is thought to have been carried out early in January, but this is the first official confirmation of al-Rimi's death.

 Al-Rimi was leader of one of the most powerful branches of the terrorist network, becoming a key target for the US government which put a $10 million bounty on his head.
 The jihadist's death is a major blow for the terror group, which has plotted several attacks on targets in the US and Europe.

-In a statement released late last night, Mr Trump's spokesperson said al-Rimi's "death further degrades AQAP and the global Al-Qaeda movement, and it brings us closer to eliminating the threats these groups pose to our national security".
+In a statement released late last night, Mr Trump's spokesperson said al-Rimi's "death further degrades AQAP and the global al-Qaeda movement, and it brings us closer to eliminating the threats these groups pose to our national security".

 Al-Rimi claimed responsibility for a deadly shooting in December at the Naval Air Station Pensacola where a Saudi officer cadet killed three American sailors.